Branch structure and nonextensive thermodynamics of Kalb-Ramond-ModMax black holes: observational signatures: Gravitational Lensing, PS, and Vacuum Optical Signatures

 In the phantom branch $(\zeta=-1)$ with $\ell\to0$ and $\gamma\to0$, the sign reversal of the charge sector transforms the electromagnetic contribution into an additional focusing mechanism:

 where both mass and charge contribute constructively to light bending, producing systematically larger deflection angles.

 The qualitative features of Eq.~\eqref{eq:deflection_angle} are illustrated in Fig.~\ref{fig:lens_comparison}.
-A distinctive prediction of the OIA-corrected analysis is that the Kalb-Ramond parameter $\ell$ \emph{reduces} the deflection angle through two mechanisms: the negative topological boundary contribution $\pi(\sqrt{1-\ell}-1)$, and the suppression of the effective gravitational mass to $M(1-\ell)$ in the leading term.
+The phantom branch consistently produces larger deflection angles than the ordinary branch at fixed impact parameter $b$, a direct consequence of the reinforced gravitational potential from the sign-reversed electromagnetic stress-energy.
+For the ordinary branch, increasing $\ell$ reduces the deflection due to the negative topological correction, while increasing $\gamma$ further suppresses it by exponentially weakening the effective charge through $e^{-\gamma}$.
+These opposing trends in the two branches create a ``lensing fork'' that could serve as a branch discriminator in multi-epoch astrometric observations of sources lensed by compact objects.
+A distinctive prediction of the OIA-corrected analysis is that the KR parameter $\ell$ \emph{reduces} the deflection angle through two mechanisms: the negative topological boundary contribution $\pi(\sqrt{1-\ell}-1)$, and the suppression of the effective gravitational mass to $M(1-\ell)$ in the leading term.
 This contrasts qualitatively with the Letelier cloud-of-strings spacetime, where the analogous topological term is positive and enhances deflection~\cite{Jusufi:2017mav}.
 The difference is rooted in the distinct locations of non-flatness: the Letelier string cloud modifies the angular metric ($g_{\phi\phi}=(1-A)r^2$), producing an angular deficit, while the KR condensate modifies the lapse ($f_\infty=1/(1-\ell)$), producing an effective angular surplus in the optical geometry.

 The branch dichotomy persists: the phantom branch ($\zeta=-1$) yields larger deflection angles than the ordinary branch ($\zeta=+1$) at fixed $\ell$, due to the constructive alignment of mass and charge contributions.
 However, both branches experience the same $\ell$-dependent reduction, so the \emph{ratio} of phantom-to-ordinary deflection angles remains sensitive to the charge-to-mass ratio and the ModMax parameter~$\gamma$.